 Students Requesting an Extension of their F-1/J-1 Status: Funding to cover expenses for the extended period of time must be demonstrated.
 If you are unsure how much funding to show, email email@example.com.

-Dependent Expenses: If you will be accompanied in the U.S. by a spouse or child(ren) in F-2/J-2 dependent immigration status, you must demonstrate additional funding to cover their expenses in the U.S. Visit our page on dependent family members for more information.
+Dependent Expenses: If you will be accompanied in the U.S. by a spouse or child(ren) in F-2/J-2 dependent immigration status, you must demonstrate additional funding to cover their expenses in the U.S. Please see J-2 Dependent Employment Authorization for more information.

 The Glavin Office will accept these documents (must be in English):